opea-project/GenAIExamples/ChatQnA/docker-composer/xeon/README.md

 ### Start all the services Docker Containers

-> Before running the docker compose command, you need to be in the `/home/ubuntu/GenAIComps/GenAIExamples/ChatQnA/microservice/xeon` folder
+> Before running the docker compose command, you need to be in the folder that has the docker compose yaml file

 ```bash